 Like many other pension plans across Canada, the QPP was severely impacted by the global financial crisis of 2008.
 The solvency deficit is, in part, a product of that crisis.
 Negative investment returns in 2008 and 2009, combined with the very low interest rates that continue today, have put us into a situation where the plan’s liabilities – what it owes to current and future retirees – exceed the value of its assets – the amount of money in the plan.

 With a large solvency deficit, Queen’s is facing the need to make significant additional payments into its pension plan.
 Under Ontario’s existing rules, Queen’s is required to make special payments to cover any solvency shortfall beginning in 2015.
-At the current valuation of the pension plan, the university would have to make additional special payments of roughly $22 million annually for a period of 10 years.
-That represents 6.5 % of the university’s salary base and would bring total university pension contributions to nearly 20 % of salary.
+At the current valuation of the pension plan, the university would have to make additional special payments of roughly $20 million annually for a period of 10 years.
+That represents roughly 6% of the university’s salary base and would bring total university pension contributions to about 20% of salary.

 These payments would need to be absorbed into departmental budgets and would mean a significant impact on the university’s operations.
 All units across the university are being asked to plan for the impact of these payments as part of the 2015-16 budget planning process.